SanadHantash/Movies/README.md

 # Movies

-## i get data from api and render it to webpage using nodejs,express and ejs.
+## fetch data from api and render it ejs template to webpage and filtered it using nodejs,express and ejs.